Doublelift

-Yiliang "Peter" Peng (彭亦亮 (Péng Yìliàng)), better known as Doublelift, is an American content creator, streamer, and professional League of Legends player, currently AD Carry for 100 Thieves.
-He previously played for Counter Logic Gaming, Team Liquid and Team SoloMid.
-Peng is considered one of the most iconic League of Legends players of all time.
+Yiliang "Peter" Peng (彭亦亮 (Péng Yìliàng)), better known as Doublelift, is an American content creator, streamer, and semi-professional and former-professional League of Legends player.
+He previously played for Counter Logic Gaming, Team Liquid, Team SoloMid, and 100 Thieves, and currently plays for his own personal team, Near Airport.
+Peng is widely considered to be the second greatest North American League of Legends Championship Series player of all time, with 1 Split MVP, 5 All-Pro First Teams, and 1 All-Pro Third Team in 18 splits of competitive play.
 He is known for being a fierce competitor and trash-talking his opponents.
 One of his most famous statements came in 2013 at the League of Legends All-Star tournament when he claimed that, "Everyone else is trash."